snipe/gh-pr-content-checker/README.md

     runs-on: ubuntu-latest
     steps:
     - name: Check PR
-      uses: JJ/github-pr-contains-action@releases/v0
+      uses: jsoares/github-pr-contains-action@master
       with:
         github-token: ${{github.token}}
+        bodyContains: 'Add this'
         bodyDoesNotContain: "Delete this"
-        bodyContains: 'Test'
-        diffContains: 'Test'
+        diffContains: 'Add this'
+        diffDoesNotContain: "Delete this"
+        linesChanged: 1
         filesChanged: 1
-        linesChanged: 1
 ```

-The `bodyContain` variable will include the string that we want the body of the PR to include, such as checked items in a checklist.

-They can be left empty if no check wants to be done.

-An example is used as [.github/workflows/pr.yaml](.github/workflows/pr-v1.yaml) in this repository.
+An example is provided in .github/workflows/ in this repository.

 ## Contributing to development

-Any suggestion, but report, etc, is appreciated.
-Please use [issues](https://github.com/JJ/github-pr-contains-action/issues) for doing that.
+This is a customisation of [JJ/github-pr-contains-action](https://github.com/JJ/github-pr-contains-action/).
+I suggest you contribute to the upstream repository.

 ## History

 * `v0`: proof of concept, published to marketplace
 * `v1`: Adds several more checks
 * `v2`: Adds check for strings to avoid and creates issues for errors.
+* `v3`: Adds diffDoesNotContain field

 ## License

-This is a modification of the original template, and is released under
-the MIT license.
+This is a modification of [JJ/github-pr-contains-action](https://github.com/JJ/github-pr-contains-action/) and is released under the MIT license.